 Disability Services and Resource Guide

-The Jewish Community Association of Austin (JCAA) is committed to assisting people with disabilities, and their families and friends, in creating a welcoming and inclusive Jewish community.
+Shalom Austin is committed to assisting people with disabilities, and their families and friends, in creating a welcoming and inclusive Jewish community.
 We believe that the whole community benefits from the meaningful participation of all its members.
 We also recognize that disability is a natural part of the life cycle and that isolation and exclusion should not be an inevitable part of that experience.

 Click on any of the links below to navigate the sections of this guide.